isomerpages/pmo-nscs/pages/Useful Links.md

 Visit Centre of Excellence for National Security (CENS) website [here](http://www.rsis.edu.sg/research/cens/)

-#### Let's Stand Together
-The “Let’s Stand Together” campaign explores what security really means to us.
-In this day and age, threats can come from anywhere.
-We cannot protect ourselves alone.
-Collectively, we can be stronger.

-Visit Let's Stand Together facebook page [here](https://www.facebook.com/letsstandtogether.sg)

 #### Ministry of Home Affairs
 The Ministry of Home Affairs, or Home Team, coordinates amongst their departments and statutory board to bring about a safe and secure home for Singaporeans.